jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/pico22-basic-mod1-2.md

   - 27-36 = Decimal digits (0-9)
   - 37 = Underscore ("_")

-Here's a stupidly long Javascript snippet I made to solve this (secret redacted):
+Here's a stupidly long Javascript snippet I made to solve this:

 ```js
 //Splitting into array